docker/build-push-action/README.md

 # build-push-action

-Builds and pushes docker images and will log in to a docker registry if required
+Builds and pushes Docker images and will log in to a Docker registry if required

 [Inputs](#Inputs)
 * [repository](#repository)